 By the time I’m done working with you, you can throw all the marketing money you want at your products because you’ll KNOW you’ve got the right products for the right prospects at the right price points.

 AKA Winners. 😎

-In a previous life, I was a journalist-turned-media strategist who spent over a decade living and breathing positioning and helping clients get press.
+I’ve spent over 10 years as a media strategist living and breathing positioning and helping clients get press.
 Examples:

 Let me tell you the secret about all this press.